scacela/oci-dls-bulk-labeling/README.md

 	Valid values for labeling_algorithm are:\
 	\
 	<b>"first_letter"</b>: The first letter of the DLS
-		Dataset record's name must match the first letter of the label that it will be annotated with.
+		Dataset record's name must be equal to the first letter of the label that the record will be annotated with.
 The matching is not case-sensitive.
-	<b>"dir_name"</b>: The name of the root-parent folder
+	<b>"first_match"</b>: The regular expression (regex) pattern
-		containing the record must match the label that it will be annotated with.
-The matching is not case-sensitive.
+		will be applied to the DLS Dataset record's name, and the first capture group extracted must be equal to the label that the record will be annotated with.
+		The regex pattern must be assigned to the variable named first_match_regex_pattern.